 In case that the PC system is infected by virus and the system BIOS is destroyed, users have to call for help or send the PC system to the dealer for trouble shooting.
-However, AIR Bus can be one of the best solution to rescue your PC system from virus attack because it will rescue the system BIOS.
-When the "KeyBIOSTM" is connected to the AIR Bus, it will have the system BIOS get recovered within a single minute automatically.
+However, the AIR Bus is an intelligent interface and it will have the system BIOS get recovered within one minute.
 The recovery procedure is done automatically and you do not have to make any hardware or software setting.
-Simply plug in the "KeyBIOSTM" and then leave everything done by the "KeyBIOSTM".
+Simply plug in the "PortableBIOSTM" and click on the power button, and then leave everything done by the "PortableBIOSTM".

-Besides, the "KeyBIOSTM" can be used as a spare copy of the system BIOS.
-No matter how serious of damage is made to your system BIOS, the "KeyBIOSTM" will get your PC system back to alive without any technical support.
+Besides, the "PortableBIOSTM" can be used as a spare copy of the system BIOS.
+No matter how serious of damage is made to your system BIOS, whenever there is the "PortableBIOSTM" connected to the AIR Bus, the system BIOS will be replaced by the "PortableBIOSTM" and that will keep your PC system alive.